 Back to School Advice

 With children going back to school after the summer holidays, there are 101 things to sort out.
-But, we can help you with advice on those common health niggles your youngster might encounter when they’re back in the classroom.
+But, we can help you with our 'Back to School' top tips below on those common health niggles your youngster might encounter when they’re back in the classroom.

 Head lice and nits

 Head lice can make your head feel itchy and like something is moving in your hair, the only way to be sure someone has head lice is by finding live lice.
 You can do this by combing their hair with a special fine-toothed comb (detection comb).
 You can buy these online or at pharmacies.